 In one personal reading he assigned the person the status of an equivalent of an electrical engineer working on aircraft radio and radar systems in ancient Atlantis.
 He mentioned that "firestone" fueled airships and other technological devices.
 The people of Cayce's Atlantis possessed a technology at least as advanced, and probably more advanced, than in 1933 when he spoke in trance.
 This was before atomic energy was developed, yet Cayce says that rays invisible to the eye hit the firestone and vessels were impelled by concentrating the reactive rays emitted by the stone from being hit by these invisible rays.
 This method of propulsion is used by NASA in their space probes, not to be confused with modern nuclear energy, where they simply utilize the heat generated in the reaction to run steam engines.

-The Ten Kingdoms
+Part III -- The Ten Kingdoms

 According to Plato, the way the 10 Kingdoms worked was for there to be an assembly every 5 1/2 years, alternating between Peru and Atlantis, where all the Kingdoms aired their grievances against the others, and the compensations were adjudicated.
 This schedule was probably related to the 11 year cycle of sun-spots, intended to mitigate the exposure to the worst periods of solar radiation, and timed to coincide with winter in both hemispheres.